-- State Purpose of the Call – Clearly state what you want from the call.
+- State the Purpose of the Call.
+Clearly state what you want from the call.
 You’ll want to include the reason for the call based on your value proposition, for example, “to talk about how we can help your sales team double or triple the number of appointments with key decision makers.”

 Calling to “check-in”, “touch-base” or “follow-up” statistically will not get you responses nearly as often as a specific call to action like the example above.
 Remember that the value prop is one that focuses on how it will benefit the prospect to take time out of their day.
 A value prop is NOT a list of features and benefits!

 - Provide Two Date Options.
 The date options provide context and urgency for the timing of your request.
 In an effort to be open and flexible, many reps say something such as, “Let me know your availability over the next couple of weeks.” but this actually has the opposite impact.
 To make it easier on the prospect, suggest 2 dates and times that are 3-5 business days out.
 This way they can zero in on their calendar and accept one you offered or more readily respond with an alternate date/time.

-- Clear, Simple, Concise Way to Reply – If you want a return call, simply restate your name clearly and even spell it out if it isn’t common.
+- Give a Clear, Simple, Concise Way to Reply.
+If you want a return call, simply restate your name clearly and even spell it out if it isn’t common.
 Remember, people may be listening to your voice message between meetings, while driving or doing something else.
 Recite your phone number in a manner that makes it easy for someone to write it down or remember it.